miinukim/qumare-syntax/README.md

 2. Press **⌘ ⇧ X** (macOS) or **Ctrl Shift X** (Windows/Linux) to open the *Extensions* view.
 3. Search for **“QuMaRE Syntax”** or the full identifier **`quiqcl.qumare-syntax`**.
 4. Click **Install**.
-5. Reopen a `.qmr` file – colours and snippets are now active!
+5. Reopen a `.qmr` file – colors and snippets are now active!

 ---